SimonvBaal/analysis_cory-chatbot/README.md

 ## Authors and acknowledgment
-I wrote the code for this project myself, but I would like to thank my
-collaborators: Farhad Fatehi, Suong Le, Antonio Verdejo-Garcia and Jakob Hohwy.
+I wrote the code for this project myself, but I would like to thank my collaborators Farhad Fatehi, Suong Le, Antonio Verdejo-Garcia, and Jakob Hohwy for their contributions to the project.

 ## License
 This project has an MIT license